hidecode221b/Radia_MPW/README.md

 - Magnetic field can be plotted in the vector field based on PyVISTA (Python).
 - Magnet geometry can be displayed by PyVISTA from VTK file (Python).
 - ParaView overlays magnetic field and magnet geometry based on VTK files.
-- Calculate the magnetic force on half pole array from the whole structure (Mathematica).
+- Calculate the magnetic force on half array from the whole structure.
 - Kickmap based on the potential differentiation in horizontal and vertical kicks.

 ## Abstract